• Skip to main content

 Székkapitány (Seat Captain) of Kárpátalja Region

-Vitéz László Báthory Cubik
+Vitéz Chev.
+László Báthory Cubik

 laszlo.bathory-cubik@vitezi-rend.com